Robert Koren: Melbourne City

 On 3 August 2014, Robert Koren was announced as a marquee signing for Melbourne City in the A-League.
 After missing the first 10 games of the season with injury, on 20 December 2014 Koren made his debut in the Melbourne Derby, coming on as a substitute.
 On 30 December 2014, Koren scored a hat trick against Newcastle Jets in his first starting game.
 On 21 January 2016, he was released from his contract to pursue new opportunities.

 International career

 Koren made his debut for Slovenia in an April 2003 European Championship qualification match against Cyprus and earned a total of 61 caps, scoring 5 goals.
 At the 2010 FIFA World Cup, he scored the only goal in the match against Algeria, helping Slovenia to their first-ever major tournament victory.

 Personal life

-Koren is married and has two sons and a daughter, Nal, Tian and Nia Koren.
+Koren is married and has two sons and a daughter.
+Both of his sons, Nal Lan and Tian Nai, are professional footballers.